 Similar to pedagogical interventions, several GenAI tools have been developed to aid professional developers.
 For example, GILT can explain highlighted code without an explicit user prompt \cite{nam2024using}, while Ivie generates anchored, multi-level explanations for GenAI-produced code \cite{tang2024towards}.
 To overcome the input token limitations of LLMs when analyzing large code bases, Lei et al. \cite{lei2025enhancing} proposed a multi-agent system capable of generating explanations at the function, file, and project levels.

-While much of the prior work has focused on developing new GenAI tools, our study investigates how an existing, widely used tool---GitHub Copilot---affects a developer's understanding of a legacy code base.
-A similar study by Shah et al. \cite{shah2025students} investigated how students use prompts with Copilot to comprehend a large code base.
-However, our work differs in that we explicitly measure participants' comprehension levels while they perform brownfield programming tasks, thereby assessing the impact of their use of Copilot on their cognitive grasp of unfamiliar code.
+While much of the prior work has focused on developing new GenAI tools, our study investigates relationships between productivity, comprehension, and programming process when using an existing, widely used tool---GitHub Copilot---to perform tasks in a legacy code base.
+A similar study by Shah et al. \cite{shah2025students2} investigated how students use prompts with Copilot to comprehend a large code base.
+Our work differs in that we explicitly measure participants' comprehension levels while they perform brownfield programming tasks, thereby assessing how their use of Copilot influences their cognitive grasp of unfamiliar code.